COVID-19 Coronavirus: Legal and Benefits Updates for Vermonters

 Mental health and wellness supports

 COVID Support VT is a grant-funded program offering mental health and wellness supports for Vermonters during the pandemic.
-Call 2-1-1 and talk to support counselors Monday - Friday from 8 a.m. - 8 p.m. for emotional support, connections to community resources and to have a listening ear.
-Join an online Weekly Wellness Group to learn self-care strategies for coping and relaxing.
-Download wellness resources available in many languages.
+Call 2-1-1 and talk to support counselors Monday - Friday from 8 a.m. - 6 p.m. for emotional support, connections to community resources and to have a listening ear.
+Join an online workshop to learn strategies for coping and relaxing.
+Download wellness resources in many languages.
 Services are confidential and free.